xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 I) Startup.xml:
 RunScript(script.tv.show.next.aired,silent=True)

-the script will scan your library and tries to fetch next aired info for every show. there's no need to specify an alarm, the script will set one internally, it runs every day at midnight.
+The script will scan your library and tries to fetch next aired info for every show.
+There is no need to specify an alarm -- the script will will run a background update at regular intervals.

-for shows that are airing today, the script will set the window properties listed below.
+For shows that are airing today, the script will set the window properties listed below.

 Window(Home).Property(NextAired.%d.*):
 Label               (tv show name)
 Thumb               (tv show icon)
-AirTime             (eg. 'Thursday at 09:00 PM')
-Path                (tv show path)
+AirTime             (eg. 'Wednesday, Thursday: 09:00 PM') Path                (tv show path)
-Library             (eg. videodb://2/2/1/)
+Library             (eg. videodb://2/2/1/ or videodb://tvshows/titles/1/)
 Status              (eg. 'New Series'/'Returning Series'/'Cancelled/Ended')
 StatusID            (id of the status)
-Network             (name of the tv network that's airing the show) Started             (airdate of the first episode, eg. 'Sep/24/2007') Classification      (type of show; N.B. not currently supported) Genre               (genre of the show)
+Network             (name of the tv network that's airing the show) Started             (airdate of the first episode, eg. 09/24/07, 'Mon, Sep 24, 2007', etc.)
+Classification      (type of show; N.B. not currently supported) Genre               (genre of the show)
 Premiered           (year the first episode was aired, eg. '1999')